hanh-analytics/U_ACCESS/visualizations/README.md

-# Overview
+# Visualizations

-The purpose for this folder is to store the Tableau report and some individual images for the report for analysis purpose.
+This folder contains both Tableau workbooks and images of individual graphs used for analysis.
+These visualizations highlight key insights from the survey data, including product request trends, gender-based preferences, and product pairings.

+Files:
+- `hygiene_dashboard.twbx`: Tableau workbook with the main interactive dashboard.
+- `graph_images/`: Containing images of individual graphs for analysis (e.g., bar charts, heatmaps, etc.).